chrisbao/MSFin/README.md

 9. Click *'Publish'*

-## Upload the Excel & Word manifest files
+## Upload the Add-in manifest file

 1. Go to the app for Office add-in management page.